 That's where affiliate marketing kicks into action.
 With its low barrier to entry, plug-and-play solutions, inherent transparency and spirit of collaboration, the affiliate channel represents the very antithesis of this approach.
-It offers the chance to test and learn, to experiment and build new partnerships, and tap into new consumer groups daily.
+It offers the chance to test and learn, to experiment and build new partnerships, and to tap into new consumer groups daily.

-The Awin Report 2019: a response to the 'techlash'
+The Awin Report 2019: A response to the 'techlash'

 In last year's edition of The Awin Report, we discussed the commonalities of the global industry, identifying seven key themes that resonated across markets.
-From the value of voucher codes and the importance of global retail events, to the increased adoption of smartphone usage and the virtues of self-regulation.
-Despite its perception as a complex channel, made up of multiple moving parts that require time and resource, the report highlighted a series of common threads that ran throughout its entirety.
+From the value of coupon codes and the importance of global retail events, to the increased adoption of smartphone usage and the virtues of self-regulation.
+Despite its perception as a complex channel, made up of multiple moving parts that require time and resource, the Report highlighted a series of common threads that ran throughout its entirety.

-This year though, it's time to emphasise and celebrate precisely that complexity.
-In the face of a widespread 'techlash' that has zoned in on Silicon Valley's giants and their perceived negligence towards users, advertisers, publishers, regulators and even governments, the affiliate industry's perceived 'weaknesses' are slowly being recognised as strengths.11 platforms.
-The channel is adapting its performance model to suit all of them too.
-Some programmes might ring-fence those affiliates they believe to be adding value at the early research phase of a user's online journey, paying them for the influence they drive rather than on the sales they don't.
+This year, it's time to emphasize and celebrate precisely that complexity.
+In the face of a widespread 'techlash' that has zoned in on Silicon Valley's giants and their perceived negligence towards users, advertisers, publishers, regulators and even governments, the affiliate industry's perceived 'weaknesses' is slowly being recognized as strengths.11 retargeters and loyalty platforms.
+The channel is adapting its performance model to suit all of them.
+Some programs might specify those affiliates they believe to be adding value at the early research phase of a user's online journey, paying them for the influence they drive rather than on the sales they don't.
 Incentive sites may work towards hybrid goals that incorporate not just payment for sales generated, but also for the lifetime value of the customers they help to convert.

 Take that notion of complexity as an example.
-Affiliate marketing is a microcosm of digital.
+Affiliate marketing is a marketing is a microcosm of digital.
 It incorporates a huge variety of publisher models.
-Everything from cashback, coupon and comparison sites, to influencers, retargeters and loyalty the premature growth of advertising or tech platforms can go awry.
-Other channels might offer more standardisation via their ad models, an ability to simply plug in and connect with huge audiences through a slick toolbox of automated targeting.
+Everything from cashback, coupon and comparison sites, to influencers, the premature growth of advertising or tech platforms can go awry.
+Other channels might offer more standardization via their ad models, an ability to simply plug in and connect with huge audiences through a slick toolbox of automated targeting.
 But the lack of manual oversight, the opacity of that black box of tools, and the amplified risk/reward ratios on offer have left many brands licking their wounds.